bhattumang7/bhattumang7.github.io/README.md

 ## Deployment

 This site is hosted on GitHub Pages and automatically deploys when changes are pushed to the master branch.

+## Fertilizer Calculator Version

+**Current Version: 1.0.0**

+Version history is tracked with each release.